avishek376/vendor_management_system/README.md

-# Django REST API Setup
+# Vendor Management System with Performance Metrics by Django REST services

 This repository contains Django-based system for vendor management, integrating aspects of data handling, API development, and basic performance metric calculations.